ocaml - Man Page

 Description

-If one or more object-files (ending in .cmo or .cma) are given, they are loaded silently before starting the toplevel.
+If one or more object-files (ending in .cmo or .cma) are given on the command line, they are loaded silently before starting the toplevel.

 If a script-file is given, phrases are read silently from the file, errors printed on standard error. ocaml(1) exits after the execution of the last phrase.